 Starting… Starting… Starting… How to write peoples’ actions correctly and effectively.
 (Unless you’re from the South! 😉 )

-I Don’t Believe You!
-In real life, we use our five senses and our sixth sense (intuition) to interpret situations, so we need to write in a way that stimulates readers full senses so your writing comes alive.
+I Know What I Saw In real life, we use our five senses and our sixth sense (intuition) to interpret situations, so we need to write in a way that stimulates readers full senses so your writing comes alive.